Guidelines for Preparing Project Specifications: Bidding Requirements

-These are the requirements with which bidders must comply for submission of bids.
+These are the requirements with which bidders must comply for the submission of bids.

-Often preprinted form by American Institute of Architects (AIA), Engineers Joint Contract Documents Council (EJCDC), Design/Build Institute of America (DBIA), or others, which are incorporated by reference rather than being included in the documents.
+Often preprinted form by the American Institute of Architects (AIA), Engineers Joint Contract Documents Council (EJCDC), and Design/Build Institute of America (DBIA).
+Which are incorporated by reference rather than being included in the documents.

 AIA Document A701 – Instructions to Bidders, includes articles on definitions, bidder’s representations, bidding documents, bidding procedures, consideration of bids, post-bid information, performance and payment bond, enumeration of the proposed Contract Documents.